unknownproject/Silent_Hill_Homecoming/Patches/ReadMe.txt

 - Isolation for QTE\Grain\Flashing animations;
 - New debug hotkeys [You need to enable FPS counter first].

 Warning!
+Versions <=1.22 are free to access.
-Patch 1.23 is password protected.
+Patch 1.23+ is password protected.
 The password is my nickname in hex [UpperCase].
 And the password is....756E6B6E6F776E70726F6A656374